sjentsch/lsjDocs/Ch09/Ch09_HypothesisTesting_08.rst

    context *θ* is just the true probability that people would correctly guess the colour of the card in the other room.
 As such the population parameter can be influenced by all sorts of things.
-Of course, thit is all on the assumption that ESP actually exists!
+Of course, this is all on the assumption that ESP actually exists!

 .. [#]
-   One possible exception to thit is when researchers study the effectiveness of a new medical treatment and they specify in advance what an important effect size would be to detect, for example over and above any existing treatment.
+   One possible exception to this is when researchers study the effectiveness of a new medical treatment and they specify in advance what an important effect size would be to detect, for example over and above any existing treatment.
 In this way some information about